Vyral/base-template/_posts/2018-09-04-we-work-in-real-estate-so-we-can-help-others-in-all-aspects-of-life.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: aunmyh6MhDM
+youtube_code: p-DRxtQsOBI
 ---

 {% include youtube.html %}

 Here at the Margolis Team, we work in real estate because we love to help people.

 **One of the most enjoyable parts of the job is helping people learn about Kauai.** Sure, we can help you learn about its properties and negotiate for them on your behalf, but we also want to help you understand what life is like here, tell you about its great resources, and share what we’ve learned after living in Kauai for 15 years.
-This gives you all the support you need—not just in real estate, but in all aspects of your life here on the island. &nbsp;
+This gives you all the support you need—not just in real estate, but in all aspects of your life here on the island.

 When working with sellers, for instance, it’s rewarding to understand what their needs are and help them as if they were a member of our church or our family.
 We put our whole hearts into getting you the results you need, and when we get those results, it’s fulfilling for us as well.
 When we don’t get the results we want, we at least know we’ve given it our all.